 6. Ensure the UE is in state RRC_CONNECTED with generic procedure parameters Connectivity EN-DC, DC bearer MCG and SCG, Connected without release On according to TS 38.508 [6] clause 4.5.

+7. When E-UTRA and NR bands are TDD, ensure the same uplink-downlink configuration by giving SCG a delay of 3 E-UTRA subframes, or by giving MCG a delay of 2 subframes.

 7.9B.2.5 Test requirement